-Seminars: Weekly half or full day seminars facilitated by church staff and outside experts focusing on soul care, ministry skills, marriage and family, self-care, and personal and organizational leadership competencies using a combination of lecture, Socratic, small group, and project specific learning approaches.
+Seminars: Weekly seminars facilitated by church staff and outside experts focusing on life, ministry, disciple making and kingdom advance using a combination of lecture, Socratic, small group, and project specific learning approaches

 Classes: Residents participate with selected lay leaders in established multi-week advanced church leadership training programs such as Model-Netics.